legluondunet/MyLittleLutrisScripts/Warcraft III - Reign of Chaos/README.md

 - You will need the CD only one time during install
 - Multiplayer online is no more functionnal, but you can still play local network games (LAN)
 - Running with Wine, this game could be a little unstable, it's advised to save regularly your party
 - This game have issues playing cinematics.
-During my tests, game can play cinematics if: DXVK off, game launched in window mode (-window), use Zink as renderer and Gamescope for fullscreen
+During my tests, game can play cinematics if: DXVK off, game launched in window mode (-window) with opengl renderer (-opengl).
+Depending on the graphics card used, MESA Zink and Gamescope could help too
 ### Credits:
 - Widescreen fix for Warcraft III: https://github.com/ENAleksey/RenderEdge_Widescreen and https://www.hiveworkshop.com/threads/renderedge-widescreen-fix.293641
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts